nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to use a macro.
-2. ContactMation executes the commands defined by the macro.
+2. Contactmation executes the commands defined by the macro.

     Use case ends.